Seb-C/ex/README.md

 - `object.Defer` to defer closing the resources created by the current object (for example `foo.Defer(foo.db.Close)`).
 - `object.Close`, once called, executes all of the deferred operations and returns errors if necessary.

-Additionally, `ex.Terminate` helps you find leaks by reporting errors if an object gets garbage-collected without having been closed.
+Additionally, `ex.Terminator` helps you find leaks by reporting errors if an object gets garbage-collected without having been closed.

 `ex.Terminator` has several benefits over maintaining your own `Close` methods:
 - Similarly to the `defer` keyword, it is easier to keep track of what is being closed or not, because both the open and close operations always goes together.
 Meanwhile, it is very easy to forget about it when writing or maintaining a `Close` method.